cpolishak/cpolishak/README.md

 # About Me
-I have over 2.5 years of professional experience as a back-end software engineer working to help create, maintain and update microservices built with NodeJS and Javascript for Fintech companies.
+I have over 2.5 years of professional Software Engineering experience (2 years in Backend w/ Node/JS and over half of a year in Full Stack w/Ruby/Node/React/JS and Typescript).
-I am focused on improving myself to become a well rounded full stack engineer and enjoy projects utilizing both front and back-end development.
+I am focused on improving my skills to become a full-fledged badass Full Stack Engineer.
 My soft skills are top notch from working over 10 years in outside sales prior to becoming a developer.
-I am especially proud of my ability to work independently or collaboratively as part of a team and I am an excellent communicator.
+I am especially proud of my ability to work independently or collaboratively as part of a team in addition to being an excellent communicator.
 I also have proficiency in graphic design to create digital media utilizing Adobe Photoshop and Illustrator.

 # Socials